-"Border Blaster" is an original world music video series curated by renowned internet radio station Dublab.
-The 30-minute episodes are comprised solely of music videos from groundbreaking musicians from around the world.
-From Malian roots music to Norwegian electronica, from Mongolian hip-hop to Filipino indie rock, "Border Blaster" traces the transnational flows of music culture across every continent.
-Hosted by Dublab DJ Liz Warner, "Border Blaster" promises to expose viewers to the cross-fertilization of musical styles and genres defining contemporary music.
+"Border Blaster" is an original world music video series curated by renowned internet radio station dublab.
+The 30-minute episodes are comprised of music videos from groundbreaking musicians from around the world.
+Exploring a variety of genres ranging from experimental electronica, Afrobeat, cosmic jazz and funk to indie, ambient hip-hop and more, "Border Blaster" traces the transnational flows of music culture across every continent.
+Hosted by dublab DJ Liz Warner, "Border Blaster" promises to expose viewers to the cross-fertilization of musical styles and genres defining contemporary music.

 Co-produced by KCETLink Media Group and dublab, a non-profit, online radio station dedicated to the growth of music, arts and culture.
 Broadcasting from Los Angeles since 1999, dublab's mission is to share freeform radio transmissions with an international audience.

 Combo Chimbita, PONGO, Rebeca Lane, OKZharp & Manthe Ribane, Leon Vynehall and Yasmine Hamdan.

 El Haru Kuroi, Ibon Errazkin, Cornelius, DJ Raff, Bombino and Kata.

 Little Jesus, Sassy 009, Acid Arab, Los Punsetes, Lord Echo, Kemialliset Ystävät and Tune-Yards.

 Turbotito, Cesare Basile, Prophet, Sidi Touré, Emmanuel Jal and Nyaruach, Juana Molina and Max Cooper.

 Liraz, Chancha via Circuito, Kohinoorgasm, Ry X, Nosizwe, Desert and O Te.